 - The cooking result greatly depends on the quality of the food.
 Pre-browning and irregularities are sometimes already present on the raw product. - Do not use frozen products that are covered with a thick layer of ice.
 Remove any ice on the food. - Distribute foods that are in the form of separate pieces, such as bread rolls and potato products, so that they are spread out flat and evenly on the accessory.
 Leave a little space between the individual pieces. - Follow the manufacturer's instructions on the packaging.

 Shelf positions

 Use the shelf positions indicated.

 Baking on one level

 When baking on one level, use the following shelf positions:

-- Tall baked items: Position 2 - Flat baked items: Position 3 same time will not necessarily be ready at the same time.
+Tall baked items: Position 2Flat baked items: Position 3

 Baking on two levels